wendwarge/Fab-Academy-2018/pre_academy.md

 # Pre-Academy Activities

 It is a good idea to offer some sessions prior to Academy.
-These sessions serve a number of purposes: to introduce the students to some basic skills and the fab lab spaces, to introduce them to the ethos of the programme and thirdly, **most importantly**, introduce them to each other & the instructor/s.
+These sessions serve a few purposes: to introduce the students to some basic skills and the fab lab spaces, to introduce them to the ethos of the programme and thirdly, **most importantly**, introduce them to each other & the instructor/s.
 Building a strong team feeling early in the programme will help everyone to succeed together instead of competitively.

 I can phone in as the 'regional reviewer' at the beginning to introduce the day's work with a short lecture and Carl can be a remote student.
 It'll be a taste of the global programme in every way.